langroid/langroid/docs/quick-start/three-agent-chat-num-router.md

 )
 ```

+The specification
+of the `even_agent`, `odd_agent` and corresponding tasks is the same as before,
+but we need to instruct the `router_agent` to specify the intended recipient:

 At this point, we might think we could simply add the two handler tasks
 as sub-tasks of the `router_task`, like this:
 ```python